-Co-requisite: Developmental Psychology or permission of instructor.
+Co-requisite: EDUC-110 or permission of instructor.
 This course acquaints students with the American public school system.
 It examines various motivations for teaching, timely information on salaries, and opportunities for employment.
 Instruction focuses on the philosophy of education, the history of American education and the dynamics of school life including curriculum content; social issues that affect education; how schools are governed, controlled and financed; legal and ethical issues that face teachers; expectations; and professionalism.
-This course should be taken concurrently with Observation.
+This course should be taken concurrently with EDUC-106.

-Observation

-EDUC-106 1, 2 or 3 hours

-Prerequisite: Foundations of Education or taken concurrently with Foundations of Education.
+Observation EDUC-106 1, 2 or 3 hours Prerequisite: EDUC-105 or taken concurrently with EDUC-105.
 Observation is done in the local school district classrooms.
 Teaching procedures and classroom management are studied.

-Developmental Psychology EDUC-110 3 hours

-This course provides a study of the development of the individual from birth to maturity including physical, social, sexual, emotional, intellectual and linguistic development.
+Developmental Psychology EDUC-110 3 hours This course provides a study of the development of the individual from birth to maturity including physical, social, sexual, emotional, intellectual and linguistic development.
 This is a required course for teacher training, psychology majors, social work, and health related professions.